Emilie Johnson: Themes

 Emilie Johnson wrote stories about law enforcement officers, firefighters, mail carriers, railroad engineers, patriots, baseball players, and newspaper press operators.
 Her son brought them to the screen in epic melodramas.
 The Johnson team felt their human-interest stories would be relatable on the silver screen.

-Emory had also earned the title of "King of Exploitation."
+Emory had also earned the title of "King of Exploitation".
 The moniker was good for advertising but not truly earned.
 The exploitation angle was not the brainchild of the Johnsons.
 FBO's Nat Rothstein hatched the strategy for all the Johnson movies.
-An example can be seen at In the Name of the Law - Exploitation.
+An example can be seen at In the Name of the Law – Advertising.